Looking to put your business in front of the targeted audience? Well, first you must rank on the first page of the Google search result.

 Keyword lists tend to determine the page where your ad will be shown.
 Therefore, you need to choose a keyword for display network campaigns.
 The Google ad will find the relevant website that contains your keyword so as to be displayed.

 For example; if a web design company advertises for the keyword for “website”, then it may attract lots of negativity like how to build a website or free website services.
-And those are relatively for students or amateur.
+And those are relatively for students or amateurs.
 The correct relevant keyword should be “website for business”, then we are talking to potential customers.

 6. You Need To Invest Your Time